blurrycontour/zuul-gerrit/doc/source/tenants.rst

                roles: "affiliate"
            iss: external_institution
          - resources_access.account.roles: "admin"
-   - admin-rule:
+   - authorization-rule:
        name: alice_or_bob
        conditions:
          - zuul_uid: alice
          - zuul_uid: bob

+Zuul previously used ``admin-rule`` for these definitions.
+That form is still permitted for backwards compatibility, but is deprecated and will be removed in a future version of Zuul.

-.. attr:: admin-rule
+.. attr:: authorization-rule

    The following attributes are supported: